DavidAkaFunky/HighlyDepSys2023/HDSLedger/README.md

 and clients of the blockchain.
 The script assume that `kitty` terminal emulator is installed and configuration files are correct.
 To run the script you need to have python3 installed.
 ```
 python3 puppet-master.py
 ```
+The script has two arguments which can be modified:
+- `debug` - if set to "True" the client process will print logs about the perfect link and library operations
+- `server_config` - a string from the array `server_configs` which contains
+the possible configurations for the blockchain nodes

 ## Maven